 But the sweet potato stand in the food hallen closed down and I never found a place that makes them quite so delicious again, until I visited the Vegan Junk Food Bar in the Pijp in Amsterdam.

-There, we had loaded sweet potato fries which were absolutely delicious and were the inspiration for this recipe – although it isn’t identical of course.
+There, we had loaded sweet potato fries which were absolutely delicious and were the inspiration for this recipe – although it isn’t exactly the same, and these fries aren’t fried.

 Table of Contents